Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Wherefore Art Thou and Search and Replace challenge on FreeCodeCamp.
 After writing down the problem to Wherefore Art Thou and breaking it down I was able to approach the problem better and generate a solution.

 **Thoughts**: It was a challenge to wrap my head around the first problem but once I got past that barrier I felt a lot more confident.
 I have looked at some other peoples code and how they have tackled the problem which has been great for future reference.

+### Day 19: January 21st, Saturday

+**Todays progress**: Started the Pig Latin challenge on FreeCodeCamp.

+**Thoughts**: Really didnt manage to get much today due to other commitments and working.
+Hopefully tomorrow will be a lot more productive!